nus-cs2103/website-base/admin/appendixE-gitHub.md

 **After following the given workflow for at least <tooltip content="i.e., until the end of {{ version_first }}">one iteration</tooltip>, optionally, you may adjust the process rigor** to suit your team's pace.
 Here are some examples:

 * **Switch to a lighter workflow**:
   * While _forking workflow_ is the safest (and is recommended), it is also rather heavy.
-You may switch to a simpler workflow if the forking workflow if you wish.
+You may switch to a simpler workflow if you wish.
 Refer the textbook to find more about [alternative workflows](../se-book-adapted/chapters/revisionControl.html):
     * The _feature branches_ workflow: a reasonable alternative, but if you choose this, make sure your master branch is _protected_ and most members have write access only (i.e., no admin access)
     * The _centralized workflow_: discouraged.
   * Even if you do switch, we still recommend that you use PR reviews, at least for PRs affecting others' features.